 At first glance, launching a new live TV streaming service seems like a terrible idea.
 But is it really?
 Our in-depth Vidgo review looks to see how it just might be the streaming service for the new normal.

 Before we start, we want to highlight a featured deal.
-The Disney Bundle is one of the best options for streaming with a package that offers a rich catalogue of content for all ages including movies, shows, and sports.
+The Disney Bundle is one of the best options for streaming, with a package that offers a rich catalog of content for all ages, including movies, shows, and sports.

 Vidgo is the newest entrant in a crowded field of live TV streaming services.
-The Atlanta-based company made its initial debut at the CES tradeshow in 2016 but then struggled through a series of strategic pivots and ownership changes.
+The Atlanta-based company made its initial announcement of coming to the market at the CES tradeshow in 2016.
+It took a while for the business to launch, and the official release followed in 2017.

-The new Vidgo reintroduced itself in the Fall of 2018 with the launch of its bundle of Spanish-language streaming plans.
+Vidgo implemented Spanish-language streaming plans in 2018.
 Unlike the rest of the industry, Vidgo based its service on pre-paid plans sold through a network of local retailers.
-The pre-paid subscriptions let Vidgo offer its service to Spanish-speaking immigrants and other underserved communities excluded from the credit economy.
+The pre-paid subscriptions let Vidgo offer its service to Spanish-speaking locals and immigrants.

-Vidgo launched its English-language live TV streaming service at the end of 2019.
-The company had signed deals with Disney (owner of ABC and ESPN), Fox, Viacom (owner of HGTV) and Discovery to carry many of their basic cable channels.
+The company signed deals with Disney (owner of ABC and ESPN), Fox, Viacom (owner of HGTV) and Discovery to carry many of their basic cable channels.
 The deals also let Vidgo carry a limited number of network-owned ABC and Fox local stations.